 - Fitness – For a more experienced skater, fitness inline skates are for those users looking to get more from their skates.
 You will find a wide range in this skate style, and they tend to be faster and for a greater distance than recreational skates.

 - Recreation – Great for beginners to intermediate skaters, the recreation style skate is one of the more popular inline skate styles.
 These are generally more comfortable, fit well, and are a good stepping stone up to a fitness skate.

-- Race – With a very stiff boot design, race style inline skates will give you great performance.
-These aren’t the most comfortable skates though and really just for those really interested in racing.
+- Race – With a very stiff boot design, race-style inline skates will give you high performance.
+These aren’t the most comfortable skates though and just for those really interested in racing.

 Another important part of a skate is the liner.
 Having an ill-fitting liner means you will have an ill-fitting skate.
 Here are the four most common types of inline skate liners: